syncfusion-content/ej2-javascript-docs/ej2-javascript/schedule/appointments.md

 | title | Accepts the label values to be displayed for the fields of event editor. |
 | validation | Defines the validation rules to be applied on the event fields within the event editor. |

-In following example, the Subject field in event editor will display its appropriate label as **Summary**.
-When no subject value is provided while saving an event, then the appointment will be saved with the default subject value as **Add Summary**.
+In the following example, the Subject field in the event editor will display the appropriate label as **Summary**.
+If no subject value is provided when saving an event, the appointment will be saved with the default subject value of **Add Summary**.

+{% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}